Netflix Financial Statements and Financial Ratios

 Section 2: Netflix Balance Sheet Analyzed

-For Netflix's balance sheet, I again go through each important line item from the balance sheet.
-In reviewing each line item, I will define Netflix's balance sheet line item, such as cash, property, plant and equipment, and liabilities between 2016 to 2020.
-Next, I then offer a summary analysis of Netflix’s important balance sheet line items.
+I again reviewed each vital line item on Netflix’s balance sheet.
+I will define Netflix’s balance sheet line items, such as cash, property, plant and equipment, and liabilities, between 2016 and 2020.
+Next, I will summarize Netflix’s essential balance sheet line items.

 Netflix Cash.

 Netflix’s cash position was $2.8 billion in 2017.
 Over the next four years, the organization’s cash position would increase substantially, ending 2021 at $6 billion.
-As compared to sales, the organization’s cash percentage was 24.1% in 2017.
+The organization’s cash percentage was 24.1% compared to sales in 2017.
 In 2021, the cash, as compared to the sales, dropped to 20.3%.
-This shows that the firm is holding less cash on hand as compared to the sales over this time span.
-From an investor’s perspective, this is actually a good trend.
+This shows that the firm is holding less cash than it did during this period.
+From an investor’s perspective, this is a good trend.
 This shows that the company is not sitting idle on access cash.

 Analyst Grade: A